SPFresh/SPFresh/Script_AE/README.md

 ```

 ### **DiskANN**
-> If the device has been binded to SPDK, the following command can reset
+> DiskANN Baseline use the filesystem provided by kernel to maintain its on-disk file, so if we want to run DiskANN, we need to release the disk from SPDK
 ```bash
 sudo ./SPFresh/ThirdParty/spdk/scripts/setup.sh reset
 ```